Isaacger/Linux-internals-Labs/README.md

  Key concepts explored:
  - Linux file permissions and SUID behavior
  - Filesystem enumeration using core Linux commands
- - System call (open,read ,write) and kernel interation
+ - System call (open,read,write) and kernel interation
- - Why misconfiguration at this level matter for privilege escalation.
+ - Why misconfiguration at this level matter for privilege escalation

 This project is part of  my structured cybersecurity learning, focused on learning systems deeply before moving into exploitation and defense.